cutecharts/cutecharts.py/README.md

 #### JupyterLab

-There are some jupyterlab details what you should pay attention to.
+There are some jupyterlab details that you should pay attention to.
 ```python
 # 1. imoport this on the top.
 from cutecharts.globals import use_jupyter_lab; use_jupyter_lab()